top of page

 Science backs up what I've learned:

-Early help works.
-When kids get reading help early, 56% to 92% reach normal reading levels.
+• Early help works.
+When kids receive reading help early, 56% to 92% reach normal reading levels.

-Later help is harder.
-Help works twice as well before fourth grade.
+• Later help is harder.
+Help is twice as effective before fourth grade.

-Waiting hurts kids emotionally.
-When kids struggle for years without knowing why, it changes how they see themselves.
-Most kids aren't found to have dyslexia until second or third grade.
-By then, they've been failing to read for a long time.
-That's why I say: Time is against you.
-We can't wait.
+• Waiting hurts kids emotionally.
+When children struggle for years without understanding why, it alters their self-perception.
+Most kids aren’t diagnosed with dyslexia until second or third grade.
+By then, they may have been failing to read for a long time.
+That’s why I say: Time is against you.
+We can’t afford to wait.

 What to Do Instead of Waiting